andreweick/postalist/README.md

      subject: "Message posted on {{referer}} from {{ip}}"
    ```

+4. Deploy to your Rack server of choice (Heroku works well for this purpose).

-4. Configure the form page:
+### Configure the form page:

-   In the form element, add the attribute `data-postalist`, as in
+1. In the form element, add the attribute `data-postalist`, as in

    ```html
    <form data-postalist>